fmilovanov/ParallelProcessor/README.md

 ----------------------
-There is a trick when working with databases, or some other resources like network connections, etc -- a resource that was created in a main process can not always be reused by children.
+There is a trick when working with databases, or some other resources like network connections, etc -- a resource that was created in a main process can not always be reused by children processes.
 Therefore, you need to create a new DB  connection or that other resource once your child process is created.
 Define a `childInit()` method in your class, and it will be called once you process is created, but before it runs any job.
-Respectfully, once all the jobs are processed (and `completeJobs()`) was executed, this parallel processod will call `childShutdown()` function is you need to close some resources before finishing child process.
+Respectfully, once all the jobs are processed (and `completeJobs()` was executed), this parallel processor will call `childShutdown()` function if you need to close some resources before finishing child process.

 How many processed do I need?